AXI

 The Invesco / SOFR Academy USD Financial Conditions Credit Spread Index (FXI) follows the same methodology as AXI but the underlying transactions are expanded beyond banks to include all financial institutions as well as corporate funding transactions.

 The following table reflects recent values of USD FXI and its available tenors.
+Please note that the highlighted tenors are the most generic tenors calculated.

 Term FXI (%) Average FXI (%)